Today FM: Broadcast history

-Current presenters and shows

-2014–present changes

 Ray D'Arcy hosted the weekday mid-morning slot for 15 years but abruptly left Today FM to rejoin RTÉ with immediate effect in December 2014.
 Alison Curtis served as an interim host until the appointment of Anton Savage who began his show, The Anton Savage Show on 26 January 2015, which now airs every Monday to Friday from 9 am to midday.
 Savage's previous Sunday morning show, "Savage Show" which aired every Sunday from 11 am to 1 pm ended and the slot was taken over by comedian Neil Delamere who now presents his own show titled "Neil Delamere's Sunday Best" which airs every Sunday from 11 am to 1 pm.

 On 17 August 2015, Colm O'Sullivan announced that his show The Mix-Up which had aired every Monday-Thursday 7-9 pm was ending after three years of being on-air and that O'Sullivan himself was retiring from the DJ business after nearly twenty years to take up a position as the new Programme Director of Today FM, O'Sullivan having joined Today FM in February 2013 with his show, "The Mix-Up" airing for the first time on Monday 4 February 2013.

-Anton Savage left the radio station on 2 December 2016 due to a disagreement with the radio station, and was replaced by Dermot Whelan and Dave Moore.
+Anton Savage left the radio station on 2 December 2016, due to a disagreement with the radio station, and was replaced by Dermot Whelan and Dave Moore.
 On 25 January 2017, comedian Al Porter was announced, live on air, as the new host of the midday show, moving into Whelan and Moore's old slot.
 On 13 February 2017, Porter's show aired for the first time.
 However, in November 2017, after allegations of sexual misconduct made against Porter, he decided to resign from Today FM with immediate effect.

-Current schedule

-Today FM airs a mixture of popular music and news and current affairs programming.
-Its current schedule begins on weekdays with The Ian Dempsey Breakfast Show, followed by Dermot & Dave.
-Pamela Joyce presents the lunchtime show.
-Its afternoon co-hosts are Ray Foley and JP Gilbourne.
-The early evening current affairs programme is The Last Word, presented by Matt Cooper.
-Paula McSweeney then presents the early evening slot from 7pm to 10pm.
-This is followed by Ed Smith's show, which broadcasts until midnight.

-Weekend shows include Block Rockin' Beats on Friday evenings, a 90s dance music show hosted by Dec Pierce, followed by Friday Night Anthems presented by Jessica Maciel; Saturday and Sunday Breakfast with Alison Curtis; Pumped Up Kicks, a Saturday afternoon music, sports and magazine programme with Dec Pierce; Saturday Hits with Shauna O'Reilly; and Claire Beck's Saturday Sound System.
-Further Sunday shows are presented again by Jessica Maciel, Paula McSweeney and Claire Beck, with Ed Smith finishing the weekend with an extended show until 1am on Sunday evenings.
+On 30 October 2024, Ed Smith announced he was leaving the station, after 25 years.